John Marshall (archaeologist): Personal history and career

-Retirement and Death
+Death and legacy

 Marshall retired from his post in 1934 and then departed India.
 He died on 17 August 1958, at his home in Guildford, Surrey, some 28 miles southwest of London.

-Honors
+On 22 March 2025, his statue was unveiled in Chennai, Tamil Nadu.
+Chief Minister M. K. Stalin hailed Marshall and added that he "discovered and announced the #IndusValleyCivilisation to the world, opened a new chapter in Indian archaeology".

+Honours

 Marshall was appointed a Companion of the Order of the Indian Empire (CIE) in June 1910 and knighted in January 1914.
 He was awarded an honorary degree, Doctor of Philosophy, by Calcutta University in 1921.
 He was elected as a Fellow of the British Academy in 1936.